 Effective Communication Strategy #2: Encourage channels for two-way feedback

 Two-way communication helps company culture for many obvious reasons:

-What’s not obvious is that two-way communication helps the organization align and collectively understand the strategy.
+What’s not obvious is that two-way communication helps the organization align and collectively understand the communications strategy.

 It’s well-documented that employee alignment is a key driver of employee engagement.
 Simply put, employee engagement typically increases the more employees understand how they contribute to corporate priorities.
 Leaders are often frustrated with how hard it is to get employees to recite company goals.
 According to recent MIT research, only 13% of frontline managers can recite company goals and only half of the executive team members can do it!